PGRacing/PDM/README.md

 TODO on next PCB:

-1. Add fuse for external sensors supply (100mA)
+1. Add fuse for external sensors supply (100mA).
+Can also be solved with second 5V regulator for sensors + fuse.
 2. Change CPC1117N to CPC1017N
 3. Add clamping diodes on any signals
 4. Change input filtration for low profile SMD capacitor instead of tht